-The International Day for the Conservation of the Mangrove Ecosystem falls on July 26, marking the importance of mangrove ecosystems in mitigating the climate crisis and to promote solutions for sustainable conservation.
-The mangrove population has been rapidly diminishing every year due to coastal development, conversion for aquaculture and overexploitation, and an estimated quarter of the existing population have been lost within the last 40 years.
-Here are 7 facts you need to know about mangroves and why it’s so important for us to protect and conserve the species.
+Mangroves populations have been diminishing every year due to coastal development, conversion for aquaculture, and overexploitation, with an estimated quarter of the existing population being lost within the last four decades.
+Here are 7 facts about these incredibly unique and spectacular trees and why it’s so important for us to protect and conserve them.

-Mangroves are Some of the Most Important Carbon Sinks on the Planet
+1. Mangroves Are Some of the Most Important Carbon Sinks on the Planet

 One of the most devastating effects of the climate crisis is coral bleaching, where warming temperatures of the ocean severely impacts and very often, permanently damages the health of coral reefs and its ecosystems.
 However, healthy mangrove forests have the capability of providing shelter for coral species at risk from coral bleaching, as well as reducing ocean acidification.

-The species can be found along shores, rivers and coastlines in 118 tropical and subtropical countries, and they live in water up to 100 times saltier than most other plants are able to tolerate.
-Most mangroves live and thrive on muddy soil and can filter out as much as 90% of all the salt in seawater when it enters their roots.
+The species can be found along shores, rivers and coastlines in 118 tropical and subtropical countries, and they live in water up to 100 times saltier then most other plants are able to tolerate.
+Most of these trees live and thrive on muddy soil and can filter out as much as 90% of all the salt in seawater when it enters their roots.
 Some species can even excrete the salt, which covers the surface of their leaves.

 Aside from its environmental values, it’s been estimated that mangroves contribute about USD $33-58 thousand per hectare every year to the national economies of developing countries, a majority of which comes from fisheries and wood.
-The loss of mangroves can have a significant impact on national and global economies.
+The loss of these species can have a significant impact on national and global economies.

 Mangroves act as a powerful tool in holding the coastline in place.
 Deforestation of mangroves would lead to land erosion and degradation, and in its absence, coastlines would be reshaped by incoming tides and currents.
 As a result, it becomes increasingly difficult to replant mangrove back to their former shape and habitats.